What You Should Know About This Degree

 - Does this program have the specialization that I want?
 Since health science is such a diverse field, many programs offer concentrations to help you get specialized knowledge for certain jobs.
 Specializations can include leadership and policy, health and wellness, and rehabilitation science.

 You should also find out what the application processes and deadlines are for any programs that interest you.
-This information is typically available on the program’s website, or by contacting the school’s admissions office directly.
+This information is typically available on the program’s website, or you can contact the school’s admissions office directly.